 The CMCC research network has offices in Lecce, Bologna, Capua, Milan, Sassari, Venice, and Viterbo.
 Institutions from the public sector are mainly involved but private institutions also participate.
 These jointly investigate multidisciplinary topics related to climate change science and research.

-CMCC benefits from the extensive research experience of the Foundation’s six members: National Institute of Geophysics and Volcanology (INGV); University of Salento; Italian Aerospace Research Center (CIRA S.c.p.a); Ca’ Foscari University of Venice; University of Tuscia; University of Sassari, Politecnico di Milano.
+CMCC benefits from the extensive research experience of the Foundation’s seven members: National Institute of Geophysics and Volcanology (INGV); University of Salento; Italian Aerospace Research Center (CIRA S.c.p.a); Ca’ Foscari University of Venice; University of Tuscia; University of Sassari, Politecnico di Milano.

 CMCC’s scientific activities are distributed among eight research divisions which share different knowledge and skills in the field of climate science: